MirrorNetworking/Mirror/docs/Concepts/StateSync.md

 -   [SyncVars](../Classes/SyncVars)
     SyncVars are variables of scripts that inherit from NetworkBehaviour, which are synchronized from the server to clients.
 -   [SyncEvents](../Classes/SyncEvent)
-    SyncEvents are networked events like ClientRpc’s, but instead of calling a function on the GameObject, they trigger Events instead.
+    SyncEvents are networked events like ClientRpc’s, but instead of calling a function on the game object, they trigger Events instead.
 -   [SyncLists](../Classes/SyncLists)
     SyncLists contain lists of values and synchronize data from servers to clients.
 -   [SyncDictionary](../Classes/SyncDictionary)